AmaldevHari/Expression-parser/README.md

 ![alt text](https://i.imgur.com/frWuQuM.png)

+TO install the library and headers simply run install script provided.
+To test the program execute the binary file in bin folder.

-The software can read expressions which includes nested expressions with brackets and interprets its based on BEDMAS.
+The program can read expressions which includes nested expressions with brackets and interprets its based on BEDMAS.

 The result is printed out.
 *****************************************************************************
-For building/cleaning/executing binary in windows:

-1) execute 'win.bat' with one of the following arguments:
-			(i)   run
-			(ii)  clean
-			(iii) compile

-Note: start by compiling then running.
-Clean to rebuild if required
-example: win compile
-	 win run

-For building/cleaning/executing binaryin Linux:
-1) execute 'linux' file with oneof the following arguments:
-			(i)   run
-			(ii)  clean
-			(iii) compile

-exmaple: ./linux compile
-	 ./linux run

 *****************************************************************************